top of page

 Poor Roster Construction

-The issue is the team’s duo of Antony Davis and Kyrie Irving will be 33 and 34 years old respectively in 2026, in a conference where Wembanyama and the San Antonio Spurs, OKC Thunder and the Houston Rockets exist as immensely younger and already successful teams (particularly the latter two).
+The issue is Kyrie Irving will be 35 in 2027, in a conference where Wembanyama and the San Antonio Spurs, OKC Thunder and the Houston Rockets exist as immensely younger and already successful teams.

 What adds further salt to injury is the roster construction of the Mavericks, its roster was meticulously designed around the talents of Luka Doncic as the league’s premier offensive engine and table setter.
-Trades were made to maximise his skillset involving 1st round picks to surround the Slovenian with two-way archetypes like PJ Washington and Klay Thompson that are not as well-versed in the facet of self-creation which are now meld further with the two-way skills of Anthony Davis which are premier, but mesh poorly with players of a similar berth and position.
+Trades were made to maximise his skillset involving 1st round picks to surround the Slovenian with two-way archetypes like PJ Washington and Klay Thompson that are not as well-versed in the facet of self-creation which are now meld further with the two-way skills of Cooper Flagg, which are premier, but mesh poorly with players of a similar berth and position who need a hub of on-ball creation.

 The Business of Europe

-Doncic’s rise differs from the others as he was the only one that was officially seen as the best player in Europe after winning MVP in the Euroleague at the age of 18 with Real Madrid.
-His Slavic heritage hailing from Slovenia as well as his success in Spain and recognition from his unparallel success in the NBA has made Doncic the most admired player in regions of Europe with a population of almost 350 million according to a survey conducted by sports media company OhBets.
+Doncic’s rise differs from the others as he was the only one who was officially seen as the best player in Europe after winning the MVP in the Euroleague at the age of 18 with Real Madrid.
+His Slavic heritage, hailing from Slovenia, as well as his success in Spain and recognition from his unparalleled success in the NBA has made Doncic the most admired player in regions of Europe with a population of almost 350 million, according to a survey conducted by sports media company OhBets.

-The Mavericks were beneficiaries for years with fans from this region flying to Dallas to watch Doncic and engage in economic activity with direct and indirect spending.
-Trading Doncic especially in the manner they did will complete remove that market of tourism and exposure which could cost the team and Dallas upwards of £240 million per season.
+The Mavericks were beneficiaries for years, with fans from this region flying to Dallas to watch Doncic and engage in economic activity with direct and indirect spending.
+Trading Doncic, especially in the manner they did, will completely remove that tourism and exposure market, which could cost the team and Dallas upwards of £240 million per season.

 © 2024 BY ALI SHAW.